 - Be at least 18 years of age by the start of their service;

 - Provide a valid BCI (state background criminal investigation).
 Please visit the Attorney General's Office website for instructions;

 - Attend our 15-hour, multi-session volunteer and intern training (offered three times per year).

 Full participation in our 15-hour, multi-session training is mandatory.

-The training for the Spring 2018 will be held:
+The training for the Summer 2018 will be held: